mrborges23/micphy2021/session3.md

 moves.append( mvBetaSimplex(pi, weight=2) )
 ```

-The ```rho``` and ```phi``` parameters must be a positive real number and a natural choice as the prior distribution is the exponential one.
+The ```rho``` and ```gamma``` parameters must be a positive real number and a natural choice as the prior distribution is the exponential one.
 Again, we need to specify a move for this new stochastic variable, and a simple scaling move ```mvScale``` typically works.
 The weight option inside the moves specifies how often the move will be applied either on average per iteration or relative to all other moves.

 ```
 # exchangeabilities